awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_organizations.md

    This command sets the delegated administrator for your current Region only\.
 If GuardDuty is not already enabled for that account in the current Region, it will be automatically enabled\.

-    To set the delegated administrator for other Regions, you must specify the Regional endpoint for the Region you want your delegated administrator to manage\.
+    To set the delegated administrator for other Regions, you must specify the Region you want your delegated administrator to manage\.
 For more information, see [GuardDuty endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/guardduty.html)\.
-The following example demonstrates how to set your endpoint to US West \(Oregon\)\.
+The following example demonstrates how to enable a delegated administrator in US West \(Oregon\)\.

    ```
-   aws guardduty enable-organization-admin-account —admin-account-id 11111111111 --endpoint-url guardduty.us-west-2.amazonaws.com
+   aws guardduty enable-organization-admin-account --admin-account-id 11111111111 --region us-west-2
    ```

 1. Run the [CreateMembers](https://docs.aws.amazon.com/guardduty/latest/APIReference/API_CreateMembers.html) API operation using the credentials of the AWS account you designated as the delegated administrator for GuardDuty in the previous step\.

     You must specify the regional detector ID of the delegated administrator AWS account and the account details, including the account IDs and email addresses, of the accounts that you want to become GuardDuty members\.
 You can create one or more members with this API operation\.
 **Important**
-Accounts added as members will have GuardDuty enabled in that region, with the exception of the organization master account, which must first enable GuardDuty before it can be added as a member account\.
+Accounts added as members will have GuardDuty enabled in that region, with the exception of the organization management account, which must first enable GuardDuty before it can be added as a member account\.

    You can also do this using AWS Command Line Tools by running the following CLI command\.
 Make sure to use your own valid detector ID, account ID, and email\.